Code-Institute-Submissions/first-milestone-antonio/README.md

 * Samsung S8
 * Iphone X

-During testing i used Chrome Developer tools to test the responsive design and features of the page.
+During testing i used Chrome Developer tools to test the responsive design on different size and the features of the page on different width.

+The site was developed following the Bootstrap Grid System and the same was tested to ensure that all the elements are responsive on the following resolutions on each page:

+- Width ≥1200px
+- Width between 1200px and 768px
+- Width ≤ 768px

 ### Forms and Gallery Testing